 Disclosure Pursuant to a Subpoena: The institution must disclose confidential student records pursuant to a lawfully issued subpoena or judicial order.
-Upon receipt of such a subpoena or order to verify that it has been executed by an officer of the court or other authorized official.
+Upon receipt of such a subpoena or judicial order, the institution shall examine the subpoena or order to verify that it has been executed by an officer of the court or other authorized official.
 Prior to disclosure, the institution must use reasonable efforts to notify the student of the receipt of the subpoena or order and of the institution's intent to comply.
 If the institution is unable to contact the student prior to the disclosure, it must do so as soon thereafter as is feasible.
 Oral notification should be followed by a written confirmation, a copy of which shall be maintained along with a copy of the subpoena and record of the disclosure with the student's record.